holgerteichgraeber/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Holger Teichgraeber is a Ph.D. candidate in the Department of Energy Resources Engineering at Stanford University.
-He is a Wells Family Stanford Graduate Fellow and is advised by Prof. Adam Brandt.
+I am a Ph.D. candidate in the Department of Energy Resources Engineering at Stanford University.
+My advisor is [Prof. Adam Brandt](https://profiles.stanford.edu/adam-brandt) and I am a Wells Family Stanford Graduate Fellow.

-In his research, he focuses on applying state-of-the-art computational tools at the intersection of optimization and machine learning to energy systems problems.
-As an example, he has worked extensively on the development of new algorithms and applications of time-series aggregation for infrastructure planning and operations.
+In my research, I focus on applying state-of-the-art computational tools at the intersection of optimization and machine learning to energy systems problems.
+As an example, I have worked extensively on the development of new algorithms and applications of time-series aggregation for infrastructure planning and operations.
-Out of his research, two open-source software packages have emerged: TimeSeriesClustering implements unsupervised learning methods for time-series data (git.io/TimeSeriesClustering), and CapacityExpansion provides an extensible, data-driven infrastructure planning tool for energy systems (git.io/CapacityExpansion).
+Out of my research, two open-source software packages have emerged: [TimeSeriesClustering](git.io/TimeSeriesClustering)) implements unsupervised learning methods for time-series data, and [CapacityExpansion](git.io/CapacityExpansion) provides an extensible, data-driven infrastructure planning tool for energy systems.

-Holger has previously interned at the battery software company Doosan GridTech; in the renewable energy forecasting division of Vaisala (formerly 3Tier); in the market optimization group at RWE Power, one of Europe's largest utility companies; and at ThyssenKrupp, one of the world's largest steel producers.
+I have previously interned at the battery software company Doosan GridTech; in the renewable energy forecasting division of Vaisala (formerly 3Tier); in the market optimization group at RWE Power, one of Europe's largest utility companies; and at ThyssenKrupp, one of the world's largest steel producers.